-Test administrators: starts, monitors and finalises test sessions (e.g. teacher of class)
+Test Administrator: starts, monitors and finalises test sessions (e.g. teacher of class)

 Technical support: assists in the use of school IT resources including the installation of the locked down browser on school owned devices.

-The Queensland Curriculum and Assessment Authority (QCAA) and each Queensland sector [Independent Schools Queensland (ISQ) Queensland Catholic Education Commission (QCEC) and Queensland DET] support schools to train their principals, NAPLAN coordinators, test administrators and technical support officers in effectively using the NAPLAN Online assessment platform.
+The Queensland Curriculum and Assessment Authority (QCAA) and each Queensland sector [Independent Schools Queensland (ISQ) Queensland Catholic Education Commission (QCEC) and the Queensland Department of Education (DoE) support schools to train their staff in effectively using the NAPLAN Online assessment platform.

 Your school leadership teams might like to consider these reflection questions when supporting effective contemporary practices.

 - How confident are teachers in their ability to support the development of students’ ICT skills?

 - What existing school curriculum programs could be adapted to support teachers to use ICT effectively in their practice?

 - Do teachers align what and how they teach with what and how they assess learning?

 Teachers who are planning, teaching and assessing using the Australian Curriculum are already embedding the ICT skills students will use in online assessment.
 Capitalise on these opportunities to further develop relevant ICT skills without having to plan any additional learning programs or practice.